-Long-term disability coverage picks up where short-term disability insurance leaves off.
+Long-term disability coverage picks up where Federal short-term disability insurance leaves off.
 Once the short-term benefits expire, long-term disability insurance pays a percentage of your salary, usually 50 to 60 percent, depending on the policy.
 The benefits last until you can go back to work or for the number of years stated in the policy.

 An important point to remember is since you will pay your own premiums with after-tax dollars, your disability benefits will be tax-free.
 If your employer pays for the policy, most likely with pre-tax dollars, you’ll have to pay income taxes on the benefits.